jumio-oss/geb-mobile/README.md

 4. if you start your servers yourself, the append a '-DskipServer=true' to the commandline
 5. Appium on Mac is tricky, see notes at the end

 ## Get Started
 1. Plugin a mobile device or start a virtual device
 2. check with 'adb devices', that your device or emulator is registered
 3. start with './gradlew -i runSeleniumTests' if you have an android devices with API-Level < 17
 4. for API-Level > 17 you can also try './gradlew -i runAppiumTests'
-5. The selendroid or appium server
+5. The selendroid or appium server starts for you, if everything works as designed

-## Actual supported stuff

 ## TODO
-+ Different Dependency Managment for Appium and Selendroid, cause latest Appium Client needs a selenium version that breaks the selendroid server
 + Test the iosdriver on mac with the UIMountain or UICatalog app
 + Improve performance, when checking the attributes or property of a WebElement